 How Does Renadyl Work?

-The idea behind the supplement intriguing and may be referred to as enteric toxin removing technology.
+The idea behind the supplement is intriguing and may be referred to as enteric toxin removing technology.
 The supplement works in the large intestine (colon) to modulate the microbiome.
 According to the company, the unique strains of probiotic bacteria consume nitrogenous waste products as a food source.

 Nitrogen waste products, like urea, damage kidney function.
-As the bacteria consume the nitrogenous waste, they multiply, and in doing so, consume even more waste products.
+As the bacteria consume the nitrogenous waste, they multiply and in doing so, consume even more waste products.
 As nitrogenous waste levels decline, inflammation and free radical damage also decline.
 All this can help your kidneys work better.
 Eventually, you eliminate the nitrogenous waste-consuming microbes in your feces.

 What is BUN?